Dherse/typst/tests/suite/scripting/destructuring.typ

 #for (x, y) in [1, 2] {}

 --- issue-3275-destructuring-loop-over-string ---
-// Error: 6-12 cannot destructure values of string
+// Error: 6-12 cannot destructure string
 #for (x, y) in "foo" {}

 --- issue-3275-destructuring-loop-over-string-array ---